excelwebzone/EWZRecaptchaBundle/README.md

         ...
     }

-In the Register form class
+In the Register form class:

     protected function configure()
     {